Accessibility

 Americans with Disabilities Act requirements

-All content on the WA Portal website must comply with the requirements of the Americans with Disabilities Act (ADA).
-Basic ADA requirements include:
+All content on the WA Portal website must comply with the requirements of the Americans with Disabilities Act.
+Basic requirements include:

-• Website accessibility - Designing for accessibility means considering issues impacting assistive technologies (tools which help people with visual or other impairments access the Web).
+• Website accessibility - Designing for accessibility means considering issues impacting assistive technologies (tools that help people with visual or other impairments access the internet).

 • Accessibility information - All interested people, including those with impaired vision or hearing, must be able to obtain information about the availability and location of accessible services, activities, and facilities.